josh-collinsworth/joco-sveltekit/src/lib/content/posts/moonlander.md

 ---
-title: "Impressions of the ZSA Moonlander at one month"
+title: 'Impressions of the ZSA Moonlander at one month'
-date: "2023-01-24"
+date: '2023-01-24'
-updated: "2023-01-29"
+updated: '2023-01-29'
 categories:
-  - "personal"
+  - personal
-  - "gear"
+  - gear
-  - "opinion"
+  - opinion
-coverImage: "moonlander/thumb.jpg"
+coverImage: 'moonlander/thumb.jpg'
 coverWidth: 16
 coverHeight: 9
 excerpt: My thoughts, experience, and advice after using the Moonlander as my main keyboard for both personal and work projects for a full month
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import CalloutPlusQuote from '$lib/components/CalloutPlusQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'
 </script>

 A bit of background to start this post: I've never really been into mechanical keyboards.
 I wasn't always into ergonomic keyboards, either.
 For most of my design and tech career, I was perfectly happy with the default Apple keyboard, or the built-in keyboard on the laptop.